EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_configuration/v1/02_configured/api-description.md

 ### Description

-Get a **configured vehicle** with options by the style ID and zip code.
+Get a **configured vehicle** with options by the style ID and ZIP code.
 This endpoint helps **resolve conflicts** between two or more options should any exists.

 For example, let's say you you want to configure a **2013 BMW 328i Sedan (2.0L 4-cyl.
 Turbo 6-speed Manual)**, which has a style ID of **200423469**.
 And let's say you're in the Santa Monica, CA (zip code is **90404**).